arthuwu/Euroscope-Coordinate-Correction/README.md

 - Copy the output and replace the sections in the files manually

 ## Features
-- Will be able to filter out and ignore region titles and colours
+- Will be able to filter out and re-add in output region titles and colours
 - Has loads of bugs?